abbiewade/abbiewade.github.io/smartalarmclock.md

 ## Just Your Basic Clock

-To get started, we are going to build a simple clock that is not connected to the internet.
+To get started, we are going to build a alarm clock that is not connected to the internet.
 The code developed in this section will act as part of the framework for building an alarm clock connected to the internet further down.

 ### Displaying Digits
 The first part of the challenge of building a clock is to learn how to display numbers using a common anode 7 segment 4 digit display.
 The 7 segment display is built up of 7 LEDs arranged as shown in the image below.
 Each of the LEDs is considered a segment, which can be used in conjunction to draw numeric values on the display.
 While we call this a 7 segment display, technically there are 8 LED segments that make up the display, with the last one being for a decimal point.